How we increased our Nonprofit AdWords click-through rate 11 fold.

 6. Move slowly.
 Watch new AdWords ads for 3 to 4 weeks to see how they are performing before you begin optimizing them.

 7. Periodically take time to check your campaigns and ad groups to make sure the various components are performing.
 If they’re not, delete under-performing keywords, ads, and ad groups.
 This will help maintain the quality score of your AdWords account.
-Keep track of what you change.
+Keep track in your backup documentation of what you change.

 8. Periodically take time to check that your AdWords ads and your landing pages are still absolutely parallel to each other.